 Under the terms of the MOU, ERI may earn a 40% interest in the Poplar project by undertaking a minimum of 100,000 metres of diamond drilling within 5 years.
 ERI may earn a 70% interest by undertaking a minimum of 50,000 metres of diamond drilling, successfully completing a feasibility study for a minimum economic reserve of 15 million pounds U_3O_8 and fully-financing the costs of mine construction.
 ERI may earn an 80% interest by undertaking a minimum of 50,000 metres of diamond drilling, successfully completing a feasibility study for a minimum economic reserve of 35 million pounds U_3O_8 and fully-financing the costs of mine construction.
-ERI may earn an additional 15% interest to hold a cumulative 95% ownership by granting to CanAlaska a 5% gross revenue royalty from the production and sale of minerals.
+ERI may also earn an additional 15% interest to hold a cumulative 95% ownership by granting to CanAlaska a 5% gross revenue royalty from the production and sale of minerals.

 In Q210, ERI funded \$270,000 under their MOU for exploration work on the project.
 Accordingly, in Q210, six ERI geologists from China, along with CanAlaska personnel, commenced geological mapping and prospecting of 5 target zones in preparation for future drilling programs.
-In Q211, discussions on a definitive agreement between the Company and ERI in respect of the Poplar project continued.